05 May How Rheumatoid Arthritis Affects Your Teeth

 - Pain when drinking something hot or cold

-Pronounced SHOW-grins, this disorder usually occurs along with other immune system disorders like rheumatoid arthritis.
+Pronounced “SHOW-grins”, this disorder usually occurs along with other immune system disorders like rheumatoid arthritis.
 Sjögren’s syndrome affects the moisture-secreting glands in your eyes and mouth, resulting in dry eyes and dry mouth.
 Xerostomia (dry mouth) can lead to an increased risk of tooth decay and gum disease, as well as mouth sores, thrush, and difficulty chewing or swallowing.
+This is because you need sufficient saliva to naturally wash away food particles and minimize bacteria buildup on your teeth.

 Oral Care Advice for People with Rheumatoid Arthritis